-Corded gathering is a historically accurate way to gather huge amounts of fabric without pleating it.
+Corded gathering is a method for gathering huge amounts of fabric without pleating it.
 It is also fantastically easy, especially compared to modern ‘pulled thread’ gathering, so is wonderful for any project where you want to gather a huge amount of fabric.

 Note: for this tutorial height goes up and down in relation to the body, and width goes around the body, so all descriptions are given in height x width